curateteaching/digitalpedagogy/keywords/indigenous.md

 ## CURATORIAL STATEMENT

 In the context of digital studies, we understand “Indigenous” in relation to Indigenous places, bodies, and futures.
 Traditionally framed as a “landless territory,” Western conceptions of cyberspace risk eliding the core principles of critical Indigenous studies, which are founded in place-based pedagogies.
 Evoking “Indigenous” in digital environments thus raises vital questions about our relationships to cosmologies, space, and lands.
-It also compels us to question whether Indigenous lands and life can be repatriated through forms of creative intimacies formulated as cyber-justice.
+It also compels us to ask whether Indigenous lands and life can be repatriated through forms of creative intimacies formulated as cyber-justice.

 The pedagogical resources gathered here connect with “Indigenous” as an opportunity to: